weaveworks/prom-aggregation-gateway/README.md

 >
 > The latter point is especially relevant when multiple instances of a job differentiate their metrics in the Pushgateway via an instance label or similar.

-This restriction makes the Prometheus pushgateway inappropriate for the usecase of accepting metrics from a client-side web app, so we created this one to aggregate counters from multiple senders.
+This restriction makes the Prometheus pushgateway inappropriate for the use case of accepting metrics from a client-side web app, so we created this one to aggregate counters from multiple senders.

-Prom-aggregation-gateway presents a similar API, but does not attempt to be a drop-in replacement.
+Prom-aggregation-gateway presents a similar API but does not attempt to be a drop-in replacement.

 ## Client Libraries
 ### Python